 Audits for compliance with EITC due diligence requirements are another tier of our EITC Preparer Compliance Program.
 We look at returns with a high chance of errors completed by the same preparer and use that information to select preparers for audits.
 We may have contacted the preparer using one of the other tiers of our Preparer Compliance Program but we don't use all of them for every preparer.
-See EITC Preparer Compliance - Targeted, Tailored and Tiered for information on the other tiers).
+See EITC Preparer Compliance - Focused and Tiered for information on the other tiers).

 Before the tax filing season begins, we do due diligence audits based on the prior year returns and do schedule an appointment in advance for these pre-filing season audits and we expect preparers to schedule the audit within 15 days.